ICE is at airports during the travel chaos: What agents are and aren’t doing

 “That’s like giving a person dying of pneumonia a teaspoon of cough syrup.
 It doesn’t address the problem and it’s not gonna work,” Everett Kelly said at a news conference Tuesday.

-Hydrick Thomas, a Marine veteran and TSA employee of more than 20 years, expressed concern that ICE agents may not be suited for the impromptu role.
+Hydrick Thomas, a Marine veteran and TSA employee of more than 20 years, said ICE agents may not be suited for the impromptu role.

-“If you want to bring a tactical force into an environment where you’re required to have customer service and a skill set – a mindset where you know what you’re doing, how to identify something that might be suspicious – they don’t have that training,” Thomas, the president of AFGE TSA Council 100, said.
+“If you want to bring a tactical force into an environment where you’re required to have customer service and a skill set – a mindset where you know what you’re doing, how to identify something that might be suspicious – they don’t have that training,” said Thomas, the president of AFGE TSA Council 100.

 Some TSA workers who are immigrants are also concerned they may be detained by ICE if they show up to work, AFGE Treasury-Secretary Johnny Jones said.